observIQ/bindplane-agent/README.md

 For configuration options of a specific component, take a look at the README found in their respective module roots.
 For a list of currently supported components see [Included Components](#included-components).

-For a list of possible command line arguments to use with the collector, run the collector with the `--help` argument.
+For a list of possible command line arguments to use with the agent, run the agent with the `--help` argument.

 ### Included Components